elephantscale/es-training-new/cassandra/slides/Cassandra_Intro.md

      - The first replica is determined by the partitioner (hash)

-     - Walks the ring “clockwise” to find replicas
+     - Walks the ring "clockwise" to find replicas

  * Consistency = ALL